RetroAchievements/api-kotlin/README.md

 <summary>GetUserCompletedGames</summary>
 <br>

-> A call to this endpoint will retrieve completion metadata about the games a given user has played.
+> A call to this function will retrieve completion metadata about the games a given user has played.
 It returns two entries per each game: one for the softcore completion and one for the hardcore completion.
 These are designated by the hardcoreMode property on each completion object.

 **Available Parameters**